Arpitajena8/BusBooking/README.md

 # BusBooking

-A Java Swing-based desktop application for managing bus seat reservations.
+A Java Swing-based desktop application for managing **bus seat reservations**.
 This project demonstrates GUI development with Swing, database connectivity using JDBC, and CRUD operations for booking management.

 ---